mlswg/mls-protocol/draft-ietf-mls-protocol.md

 object.
 For ciphersuites using Ed25519 or Ed448 signature schemes, the public key is in the format specified {{?RFC8032}}.
 For ciphersuites using ECDSA with the NIST curves P-256 or P-521, the public key is the output of the uncompressed Elliptic-Curve-Point-to-Octet-String conversion according to {{SECG}}.
+The `extra_data` field may contain any additional application-specific data about the identity.

 For an X.509 credential, each entry in the chain represents a single DER-encoded X.509 certificate.
 The chain is ordered such that the first entry (chain[0])